lisa-lumos/Java/08-abstraction.md

 If we omit an access modifier on an interface member, it is implicitly public.
 You cannot have protected members in an interface.

 Only a concrete method can have private access.

+Any fields declared inside an interface, are not instance fields.
+They are implicitly public, static, and final.

+A constant variable in Java is a final variable of primitive type, that is initialized with a constant expression.
+Constants in Java are usually named with all uppercase letter, with underscores between the words.
+Access a static constant via the type name, such as `Integer.MAX_VALUE`.

 "Main.java":
 ```java